archelaus/termux-bootstrap/README.md

 ## Requirements

-- Android device with Termux installed from the Google Play Store or F-Droid.
+- Android device with Termux installed from [F-Droid](https://f-droid.org/packages/com.termux/).
 - Stable internet connection to download required packages.

 ## How to Use